HPInc/cloud_deployment_scripts/docs/gcp/deployments.md

 Note that this deployment is ideal for clients connecting from different public IP addresses (e.g. in a work from home scenario).
 This deployment does not scale well for many clients connecting from the same IP address (e.g. employees from the same site) because the load balancer session affinity is based on source IP - which means clients connecting from the same public IP address will be handled by the same instance of Cloud Access Connector.

 The user can specify which zones to deploy workstations and which regions to deploy Cloud Access Connectors.
-Cloud Access Connectors within a region will be spread out across available zones in the region, and will form a target pool behind a GCP external Network Load Balancer with a public IP.
+Cloud Access Connectors within a region will be spread out across available zones in the region, and will form a GCP target pool behind a GCP external Network Load Balancer with a public IP.

 ![nlb-multi-region diagram](nlb-multi-region.png)